Infinitea-3/odin-recipes/README.md

 2) HTML isn't nearly as complicated as I initially made it out to be.
 Yes I'm saying that after only having dipped my toes in, but the hardest part of this project wasn't HTML

+06/19/22: Updated the homepage of the website with some CSS.
+Will go back and transform the other pages as time permits.